Johan Wiland: Hammarby IF

-On 28 July 2017, Wiland transferred to Hammarby IF on a two and a half-year contract.
+On 28 July 2017, Wiland transferred to Hammarby IF on a two-and-a-half-year contract.
 He made his debut the following day in a 1–0 away loss against Jönköpings Södra.
 Wiland kept his first clean sheet for the side on 21 August, as Hammarby won 3–0 away against Örebro SK.
 He received much praise for his performance in a derby fixture against AIK on 10 September, where Wiland kept the score to 1–1 following a series of saves.
 After the 2017 season, Wiland was nominated as Swedish Goalkeeper of the Year, following his performances at both Malmö and Hammarby, and won his second consecutive prize as Goalkeeper of the year in Allsvenskan.

 On 13 August 2018, in a 0–0 away draw against IFK Norrköping, Wiland kept his 100th clean sheet in Allsvenskan.
 He played 25 games during the year, as Hammarby finished 4th in Allsvenskan.
 Wiland's season was cut short in October when he went under the knife due to a shoulder injury.

 After being sidelined during the first half of the 2019 season, Wiland made his comeback to the pitch as a substitute in a 2–2 draw against Kalmar FF on 4 August.
 He eventually played 7 games in Allsvenskan, competing with the former second choice keeper Davor Blažević, as Hammarby finished third in the table.

 On 17 February 2020, Wiland announced his immediate retirement from professional football after not being able to recover properly from a shoulder injury, aged 39.

 International career

-Wiland made his debut for the Sweden national team came against Ecuador on a tour in South America in January 2007.
+Wiland made his debut in the Sweden national team came against Ecuador on a tour in South America in January 2007.

 He represented his country at the UEFA Euro 2008 in Austria and Switzerland where he acted as back up to Andreas Isaksson.
 He was seen as manager Lars Lagerbäck's third choice, behind Isaksson and Rami Shaaban.

 Wiland was also called up to the Swedish side by manager Erik Hamrén ahead of the UEFA Euro 2012, again acting as a back up to Isaksson.

 His last competitive appearance for Sweden came in a 5–3 loss against Germany on 15 October 2013.
 Ultimately, his country failed to qualify for the 2014 FIFA World Cup and Wiland subsequently announced his international retirement to the Swedish coaching staff.